 - Behavioral sleep problems

-- Sleep Consultation: The sleep specialist will first perform a comprehensive sleep history and physical examination.
-You can provide important supplemental information for the initial consultation by bringing a completed two-week sleep log and a sleep questionnaire to your office visit.
+- Sleep Consultation: A sleep specialist will first perform a comprehensive sleep history and physical examination.
+The parent can provide important supplemental information for the initial consultation by bringing a completed two-week sleep log and a sleep questionnaire to your first office visit.

-- Sleep laboratory: The Center has a comfortable child-friendly two-bed sleep laboratory, located in Sarah E. Nash Lung Center that provides a full range of sleep studies.
+- Sleep Laboratory: The Center has a comfortable child-friendly two-bed sleep laboratory, located in Sarah E. Nash Lung Center at NewYork-Presbyterian Morgan Stanley Children's Hospital that provides a full range of sleep studies.
 During a sleep study, your child is monitored for multiple brain and body activities, including brain waves (EEG), eye movements, limb movements, muscle activity, and heart rate.
 Other monitors measure breathing, chest and abdominal respiration, airflow at the nose and mouth, and oxygen and carbon dioxide levels.

-- Polysomnograms: For certain problems (such as narcolepsy or sleep apnea) overnight sleep studies (polysomnograms) may be required as an aid to diagnosis.
-You are able to stay overnight with your child, while technicians monitor your child continuously while providing one-on-one physical and emotional support.
+- Polysomnogram: For certain problemssuch as sleep apnea or narcolepsy overnight sleep studies (polysomnograms) may be required as an aid to diagnosis.
+Parents are able to stay overnight with their child, while technicians monitor your child continuously while providing one-on-one physical and emotional support.